DJDdawg/PHSX815_Week6/README.md

 >
 >analytical solution: 0.6321205588285577

-This program also creates two graphs that analyze the Error of the Quadrature Integration vs Order of Integration and the Error of the Trapezoidal Integration vs Number of Subintervals and are seen in the files **
+This program also creates two graphs that analyze the Error of the Quadrature Integration vs Order of Integration and the Error of the Trapezoidal Integration vs Number of Subintervals and are seen in the files **QuadratureError.png** and **TrapezoidError.png**

 ![QuadratureError.png](https://github.com/DJDdawg/PHSX815_Week6/blob/main/QuadratureError.png)